swetoast/my-unattended-scripts/harddrives/readme.md

 USERNAME | username for the system
 LOGS | desired path to logs
 use_pushbullet | enable / disable
-pushbullet_token | your tolken ere to store logs and usernames.
+pushbullet_token | your tolken for pushbullet

 ## Example Config